 - 1. Remove the probe from the probe head on the quill of your CMM. - 2.
-Ensure that the cam of the autojoint is in the unlocked position. - Insert a 1.5 mm AF Allen key (supplied with every probe) through the cam towards the centre of the TP6A until you locate a grub screw. - 4.
+Ensure that the cam of the autojoint is in the unlocked position. - 3.
+Insert a 1.5 mm AF Allen key (supplied with every probe) through the cam towards the centre of the TP6A until you locate a grub screw. - 4.
 Adjust this grub screw to alter the trigger force of the probe: - Clockwise increases the trigger force - Anticlockwise decreases the trigger force

-7 Manual probe heads product overview
+Manual probe heads product overview

-Renishaw manual probe heads detailed in this User's guide are designed to suit any CMM and this specifically covers:
+Renishaw manual probe heads detailed in this user's guide are designed to suit any CMM and this specifically covers:

+- PH1

+- PH6

-- PH1 PH5 PH5/1 - PH6 PH6M
+- PH6M

-Each is designed for a specific application and purpose (see Table 3 - Probe head/touch trigger probe compatibility).
-Figure 11 explains the product interconnections and both include the MH8 and MIH for completeness.
+Each is designed for a specific application and purpose.
+The figure below explains the product interconnections and both include the MH8 and MIH for completeness.